MiSTer-devel/Minimig-AGA_MiSTer/README.md

 - MiSTer drive will appear on main WB screen.
 If it will work, then you can add this command into user-startup file, and it will be mounted at every boot.

 On Linux side the folder is "shared" inside Amiga folder.

+### RTG

+* install [Picasso96.lha](http://aminet.net/package/driver/video/Picasso96) Choose uaegfx while installing.
+* remove uaegfx (or whatever driver you choose in install) from SYS:Devs/Monitors
+* extract 'extra\rtg_driver\MiSTer_RTG.lha' and copy content to SYS:
+* reboot

+New video modes will appear in ScreenMode preference.
+For more screen modes use Picasso96Mode preference (attn: it has awkward interface!)

+**Note: RTG outputs to HDMI primarily as it uses scaler.**
+If you want to see RTG video on VGA output, then set vga_scaler=1 in MiSTer.ini.
+RTG is available only for 68020 CPU.

 ### Software
 To use the core, you will need a Kickstart ROM image file, which you can obtain by copying Kickstart ROM IC from your actual Amiga, or by buying an [Amiga Forever](http://www.amigaforever.com/) software pack.
 The Kickstart image should be placed on the root of the SD card with the name KICK.ROM.
 Minimig also supports the [AROS](http://aros.sourceforge.net/) kickstart ROM replacement.